SeanJMorris/shortcuts/README.md

 # shortcuts
-All my custom shortcuts.
-Including for Vimium C, Excel, Word, Edge, Chrome, and Firefox.
+My custom shortcuts for Vimium C, Excel, and Word.